egnor/pivid/doc/running.md

 5. [Hook direnv into your shell](https://direnv.net/docs/hook.html).

 6. Run `ninja -C build` to build Pivid.
-(Add `-j2` to limit build parallelism if you only have 2GB.)
+(Add `-j2` to limit build parallelism if you only have 2GB RAM.)

 7. Binaries (eg. `pivid_server`) are created in `build/`.
 They are statically linked and may be copied elsewhere if desired.